jLevere/AWSwireguardVPN/README.md

 sudo netfilter-persistent save
 ```

-Although this might seem kinda tedious having to save the rules manually, the advantage is that if you change a rule and lock yourself out, you can just power the machine off and it will revert back the the rules that you were using last.
+Although this might seem kinda tedious having to save the rules manually, the advantage is that if you change a rule and lock yourself out, you can just power the machine down and it will revert back the the rules that you were using last.
+This being perticularly important with remote machines.
 I have managed this several times playing around, so it does happen.

 I also like to add just a general ipv6 drop rule to my firewall as I dont use it internally anywhere. ipv6 is handled by a different program called, somewhat unsurprisingly, ip6tables.
 It uses the same syntax and netfilter saves it so its not really that much different.
 ```